“No significant learning can occur without a significant relationship.” James Comer

 As a Teacher...

 I remember attending the annual Welcome to Primary 1 session at a school I worked at where the headteacher emphasised the importance of parents/carers and school staff working together.
-As she put it, “We’re experts in educating and you’re experts in your children”.
+As she put it, “We’re experts in educating and you’re experts on your children”.
 I think this is so true: how can we educate a child without really understanding and knowing them?
 In most cases, parents are the people best placed to help a teacher to understand their child.

 I embraced the ethos of that school and did my utmost to nurture positive relationships.
 I tried to treat children as I would want my own to be treated by their teachers and to treat their parents and carers in the way I would want to be treated.